ericspod/Python-Talk/README.md

 # Python-Talk
 Apr 2016 KCL Python talk presentation slides

 These are my slides for the presentation defined as a Jupyter notebook with the RISE package for slides.

+### Summary
+The talk will cover the basics of the Python language, from syntax to objects and a few of the common features you'll encounter.
+The next topic is the mathematical and scientific libraries most relevant to transitioning your code and development process away from Matlab and into Python.
+This will include the numpy, scipy, and matplotlib libraries and how they relate to their equivalents in Matlab.
+The talk shall also cover the development environments available to use these libraries with, and how they replace the functionality provided by the Matlab environment.
+This talk assumes a good understanding of coding concepts (specifically in Matlab) and should leave you with sufficient knowledge of Python to start using it for scientific coding now.

+### Viewing
 This can be viewed online as a presentation at https://nbviewer.jupyter.org/github/ericspod/Python-Talk/blob/master/Presentation.ipynb (click the "View as Slides" button).
 You can view Presentation.ipynb in Github without this but it displays as a long notebook rather than slides.

 To view on your local machine: